The-Apple-King/DNS-basics/README.md

     if it isn't we check if it exists and take the result, send to client, send to server, output to logfile, and add it to cache

-    we then close every open reader and writer.# DNS-basics
+    we then close every open reader and writer.